gurpreet-ai/gurpreet-ai.github.io/_posts/2020-04-22-introduction-to-deep-reinforcement-learning-deep-reinforcement-learning-series.md

 ## 6. What is deep reinforcement learning?

 Deep Reinforcement Learning is the combination of reinforcement learning techniques with deep learning.
 This field has become popular since the success of Deep Q-Networks (DQN) introduced by DeepMind.
 Researchers at DeepMind used neural networks and showed that deep learning with convolutional layers can enable reinforcement learning algorithms to successfully learn to play Atari 2600 games.
 The only input used for training the networks was the pixel images and the game score.
 The performance on Atari games was impressive, as the learned policies were often able to outperform human players.
 This was a big milestone for deep reinforcement learning community.

-DQN was big success with solving high dimensional state space with discrete action space.
-But how do you deal with continuous action spaces?
-Most problems in robotics and controls fall into the continuous action space category.
-Next Google DeepMind introduced the Deep Deterministic Policy Gradient (DDPG) algorithm to deal with both high dimensional state and action spaces.

 I will discuss more success as we move along with this series in the other articles.

+Deep RL has applications in robotics, self-driving cars, healthcare, finance and many more.
+However, there are many challenges in applying deep RL algorithms such state space exploration.
+Thus, there are many algorithms proposed in literature that we will go over in this series along with cool projects.

 Thank you for reading this article.
-You can share it and move forward with
+You can share it and start reading the next article in the series.